clevertree/audio-source/README.md

 # Audio Source Editor (ASE)

 Created by Ari Asulin

 This is an early peak at the Audio Source Editor.
+Try it out at https://audiosource.io

 ## Currently Working:
 * Add, edit, and delete notes and note groups (delete has a bug)